 It also is important to know that the Turner connection to the "great families" of Britain, Europe, and elsewhere comes through Humphrey Hanmer.
 This relates to all those descending from Rebecca or Susannah Hamner.
 This information will become available if/when I upload the file for the Turner Sisters.

 I've created html files which you can access by clicking on a link .
 In short, anything that is highlighted can be clicked on.
 If you want to see who lived in a particular area, go to the Master Place Index where clicking on a country or state name will cause the Master Place menu to expand.
-You can also see all the burials I've located at specific cemeteries
+You even can click on a cemtery to see all the burials there.

 I am sorry about the problem with columns of figures, such as estate inventories or sales.
 Each program used to generate this site uses a different language for this type of layout.
 If I go with one (the print layout), I lose the ability to format properly for the other (the website).
 Temporarily, I've got an approach which doesn't work very well with either.
 I've been told there is a way to do this using spreadsheet-to-word processing tables, but haven't tried it yet.
 Perhaps in the fullness of time?

 If you see any typographical errors or other mistakes, please let me know by clicking on my name below which will opens an email link.
-I am uploading this for your study and assistance.
+I am uploading this for your study and as well as assistance.

 Here are just a few of the interesting people you'll find in this database: